antoskoro96-spec/Forest-Surface-Reconstruction-Pipeline/README.md

 ---

-### Patch D — Least-Squares circle fit for trunk radius
+### Patch D — Improved initial trunk radius estimate

+**Context from the paper:** AdTree uses a Levenberg-Marquardt non-linear least-squares cylinder fit (Section 3.3, Equations 5–7) to accurately determine the trunk radius.
+This 3D cylinder fit is the core of the original algorithm and is left unchanged.
+However, this fit requires a good initial estimate to converge correctly.
+In the original code, this initial estimate comes from the 2D bounding box of trunk points.

-**Before:** The trunk radius was estimated from the 2D bounding box of trunk points projected onto the XY plane — a simple but inaccurate method sensitive to outliers and non-circular cross-sections.
+**Before:** The initial trunk radius estimate used the 2D bounding box of trunk points projected onto the XY plane — sensitive to outliers and elongated cross-sections.
 ```cpp
 TrunkRadius_ = std::max((maxX - minX), (maxY - minY)) / 2.0;
 ```

-**After:** A Gauss-Newton least-squares circle fit is applied to all trunk points, using the bounding box result as the initial estimate.
-The fit runs for up to 100 iterations and converges to an optimal circle center and radius.
-Only applied when enough trunk points are available (≥ 1000).
+**After:** A 2D Gauss-Newton least-squares circle fit replaces the bounding box as the initial estimate.
+It runs for up to 100 iterations using Cramer's rule to solve the 3x3 normal equations, and converges to a better starting value for the subsequent 3D cylinder fit.
+Applied only when ≥ 1000 trunk points are available.

-**Why:** The bounding box overestimates the radius when trunk cross-sections are slightly elongated or have outlier points.
-The circle fit produces a significantly more accurate trunk radius, which propagates through the entire branch radius calculation.
+**Why:** The bounding box overestimates the radius when trunk cross-sections are slightly elongated or contain outliers.
+A better starting estimate helps the 3D Levenberg-Marquardt cylinder fit (which remains unchanged) converge to a more accurate result, which then propagates to all branch radii via the allometric scaling rule (Equation 8 in the paper).

 ---